 Format the Data Table using the Format Data Table panel after adding it to the chart.

-Understanding how to add data to a chart in Google Sheets is crucial for effective data management.
+Understanding how to add data to a chart in Google Sheets can be complex and time-consuming.